mohiqudraty/dev-point/README.md

 ## Contribute <a name="contribute"></a>

-Feel free to fork the repository and contribute your own features and improvements.
+Feel free to fork the repository and contribute your features and improvements.
 Pull requests are welcome!